Hamiltonian Floer theory on surfaces: Capped braids and homological linking

 \section{Capped braids and homological linking}

 In this section we introduce the basic notion of \textit{capped braids}, their appropriate notion of equivalence (\textit{$0$-homotopy}), and an important relative invariant of a pair of capped braids with the same number of strands which we call the \textit{homological linking number}.
-These notions will later serve to encode the topology of the capped $1$-periodic orbits of a non-degenerate Hamiltonian system, and give controls on the behaviour of Floer-type cylinders which may run between various collections of such capped orbits. \\ \\ The basic definitions required for our work with capped braids are presented in \textsection \ref{Sec: Capped Braids}. \textsection \ref{LocalLinkSec} explains a mild generalization of the classical winding number of loops in $\R^2$ to capped loops whose underlying loops are close in the loop space.
-This generalization becomes important later on in the work when we consider the asymptotics of Floer-type cylinders which emerge or converge to the same orbit. \textsection \ref{HomLinkSec} introduces the homological linking number and establishes its basic properties including how it recovers the generalized winding number in the setting of \textsection \ref{HomLinkSec}. \\ \\ For the duration of this paper, $\Sigma$ will always denote a smooth symplectic surface $(\Sigma,\omega)$, $\mathcal{L}(M)$ the (smooth) loop space of the manifold $M$, $\mathcal{L}_0(M)$ its space of contractible loops and $\cL{M}$ its Novikov covering space (see \cite{McSa12}, Section 12.1). \\ \\ Throughout this work, there is a certain amount of juggling of different perspectives on the same objects that will be necessary.
+These notions will later serve to encode the topology of the capped $1$-periodic orbits of a non-degenerate Hamiltonian system, and give controls on the behaviour of Floer-type cylinders which may run between various collections of such capped orbits.

+The basic definitions required for our work with capped braids are presented in Section \ref{Sec: Capped Braids}.
+Section \ref{LocalLinkSec} explains a mild generalization of the classical winding number of loops in $\R^2$ to capped loops in a surface whose underlying loops are close in the loop space.
+This generalization becomes important later in the work when we consider the asymptotics of Floer-type cylinders which emerge or converge to the same orbit.
+Section \ref{HomLinkSec} introduces the homological linking number and establishes its basic properties including how it recovers the generalized winding number in the setting of Section \ref{HomLinkSec}.

+For the duration of this paper, $\Sigma$ will always denote a closed, connected and smooth symplectic surface $(\Sigma,\omega)$, $\mathcal{L}(M)$ the space of smooth parametrized loops in the manifold $M$, $\mathcal{L}_0(M)$ its space of contractible loops and $\cL{M}$ its Novikov covering space (see \cite{McSa12}, Section 12.1).

+Throughout this work, there is a certain amount of juggling of different perspectives on the same objects that will be necessary.
 In particular, though our main objects of study are isotopies on some surface $\Sigma$ --- and so the initial arena in which the action takes place is $2$ dimensional --- it will frequently be useful to work on the $3$-dimensional mapping torus

 as well as the $4$-dimensional space